zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

   - `default` : default value of the attribute.
 In case of date types, the values which could be used correspond to the RQL keywords `TODAY` and `NOW`.

-  - `vocabulary` : specify static possible values of an attribute

 * optional properties of type `String` :

   - `fulltextindexed` : boolean indicating if the attribute is part of